wiseman-timelord/WiseRain/README.md

 # WiseTime-Rm

 ### STATUS: WORKING
 It works well, and has been, tested, optimized and improved.
-It does what is, useful and possible, through Powershell Cmdlet.
+It does what is, useful and possible, through Powershell Cmdlets.

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, yes there is one.
 This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
 If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts with all, of the basic requirements in place and done through the use of cmdlets, therein...